 106 diamonds feature on the pendant - 20 in the chain, 30 under the centre stone and 56 in the surrounding setting.

-Underside of the setting features the Bentley 100 Extraordinary Years logo
+The underside of the set features the Bentley 100 Extraordinary Years logo

 The Bentley emblem, inscriptions of diamond weight, clarity and serial number are engraved on the chain's plaque.